iamnewton/dotfiles/README.md

 ### Custom bash prompt

-I use a custom bash prompt based on the [Base16 color palette](http://chriskempson.github.io/base16/) and influenced by @necolas', @gf3's and @cowboy's custom prompts.When your current working directory is a Git repository, the `$PROMPT` will display the checked-out branch's name (and failing that, the commit SHA that `HEAD` is pointing to).
+I use a custom bash prompt based on the [Base16 color palette](http://chriskempson.github.io/base16/) and influenced by [@necolas](https://github.com/necolas), [@gf3](https://github.com/gf3) and [@cowboy](https://github.com/cowboy) custom prompts.
+When your current working directory is a Git repository, the `$PROMPT` will display the checked-out branch's name (and failing that, the commit SHA that `HEAD` is pointing to).
 The state of the working tree is reflected in the following way:

 | Symbol | Meaning                          |
 | :----: | :------------------------------- |